 All the features of traditional stories can be found within this tale, from talking animals and magical settings, to kings and castles, princesses and potions.
 The author’s voice cleverly engages directly with the reader to draw them into the story, bringing traditional themes into the modern world.

 Younger readers will be captivated by the beautiful illustrations and creative descriptions of the magical moonlit walks through the mystical forests, while older readers will identify with the bond of sisterhood and girl power!

-I would use this story across both Key Stage One and Two, to teach traditional tales and how traditional tales can be adapted for the modern reader.
-There are also many opportunities to use the messages of feminism within this story to prompt discussions of fairness and equality.
+I would use this story across the primary years, to teach traditional tales and how traditional tales can be adapted for the modern reader.
+There are also many opportunities to use the feminist message within this story to prompt discussions of fairness and equality.